shivasai45/Adidas-Sales-Report/README.md

 - In-depth data analysis and visualizations.
 - Key metrics and trends identified from the sales data.
 - Recommendations based on the analysis.

+## Contributing

+Contributions are welcome!
+Please create a pull request or open an issue to discuss any changes.